5 Best Places to Get Married in the Hudson Valley

 Bride Elizabeth Slutzky and her attendants ride the ski lift to Hunter Mountain’s summit for her wedding ceremony

-One pair — both avid skiers — are planning a summit ceremony for this winter, she says.
-“The plan is to have a ceremony on the summit the first thing in the morning.
-Then we’ll arrange it so the bride and groom will make the first run of the day down the mountain, before the slope officially opens.
-They’ll enjoy a day of skiing with family and friends; then everyone will gather for a reception in the evening.”
+One pair — both avid skiers — planned a summit ceremony in winter, she says.
+“The plan [was} to have a ceremony on the summit the first thing in the morning.
+Then [we arranged] it so the bride and groom make the first run of the day down the mountain, before the slope officially opens.
+They [enjoyed] a day of skiing with family and friends; then everyone [gathered] for a reception in the evening.”

-In warm weather, some couples choose to hold their ceremony adjacent to the slopes, in a cozy pine grove beside the Coppertree, often followed by pre-reception drinks and hors d’oeuvres on the nearby patio.
+In warm weather, some couples choose to hold their ceremony adjacent to the slopes, in a cozy pine grove beside the Mountain Club, often followed by pre-reception drinks and hors d’oeuvres on the nearby patio.

 “Often, a wedding party will have the rehearsal dinner here at the resort,” Reilly says.
 The wedding and reception take place the next day, followed by an overnight stay.
 The weekend then wraps up with a farewell breakfast for guests before they head home.